emerald-dao/emerald-academy-v2/src/lib/content/courses/beginner-dapp-ios/en/chapter4/lesson5.md

 <img src="https://i.imgur.com/fdHvOAC.png" />

 A txId or "transaction id" can help you find information about your transaction.
-More specifically, you can do this on Flowscan!
+More specifically, you can do this on Flowdiver!

-> Copy + paste that transactionId, go to https://testnet.flowscan.org/, and paste it into the search bar.
+> Copy + paste that transactionId, go to https://testnet.flowdiver.io/, and paste it into the search bar.
 You should be able to discover your transaction!

 <img src="https://i.imgur.com/IHZBBGV.png" />